kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 ## 2. How I Show Empathy

-**My Goal**: Make the client feel understood and supported, even if the issue is small.
+**My Goal**: is to Make the client feel understood and supported, even if the issue is small.

 ### What I focus on: